Sunday, 29 September 2024

 With the wind firmly in the east, you might think there should be an opportunity to find something unusual.

 Mike Holley had a go yesterday and did better than I did today.
-After a brief glimpse of the Black Redstart (which I could find no trace of today), he followed up with a Hobby, two Shovelers, 10 Snipe, about 55 Lapwings, and four Green Sandpipers.
+After a brief glimpse of the Black Redstart (which I could find no trace of today), he followed up with a Hobby, two Shovelers, 10 Snipe, about 55 Lapwings, and seven Green Sandpipers.
 Not bad at all.

 This morning after dipping on the Black Redstart, I slogged round without seeing all that much.
 Several Chiffchaffs remained vocal and a few Swallows and a House Martin encouraged me to think that there may still be a few summer migrants around.
 I also saw a single Stonechat on the tree-guards.